hongzhangblaze/CS854-F24/README.md

 2. **The Reviewers**
 - Additional students will be assigned to be the “reviewers” for the required papers in each class.
-- Responsibility: Each reviewer will review all three required papers, and write a detailed review for each.
+- Responsibility: Each reviewer will write a detailed review for the paper assigned.
 The review must be 3-4 pages long.
 Reviewers critically assess the paper, posing challenging questions and highlighting potential weaknesses or areas for further investigation.
 Your goal is to engage in a constructive critique of the paper, simulating a peer review scenario.
 - You must use this [template](https://github.com/hongzhangblaze/CS854-F24/blob/main/review_template.txt) for your review.
 You should submit your reviews before the lecture.
 Late submissions will not be entertained.